-This Ice Cave under Katla volcano is without a doubt the best way to approach the volcano!
+The Katla Ice Cave under the volcano is without a doubt the best way to see it!

 Iceland is packed with active volcanoes so there is a lot to share and your expert guide is there every step of the way.